-- VII.
+- IV.
+Responsibilities of Essential Partners: Parents, teachers, school counselors, principals, the superintendent, and the Board of Education, in each of their respective roles, are expected to support the children of the District by insuring that there is a safe and orderly environment allowing students to reach their highest possible level of achievement. - V. Student Dress Code: Students should wear clean, safe, and appropriate clothing which does not disrupt or interfere with the educational process.
+Attire promoting violence, obscenity, denigration of others, or the use of tobacco, alcohol, or drugs is not allowed.
+Hats are not to be worn in the classroom, and students may not use personal stereos, pagers, or cell phones in school. - VI.
+Prohibited Student Conduct: Students are prohibited from engaging in conduct that is disorderly, insubordinate, disruptive, violent, unsafe, illegal, or unethical.
+These rules apply in a school building, on school grounds, on school busses, or at any District function.
+Students may not possess or use tobacco, alcohol, or drugs on school property or at a school function. - VII.
 Reporting Violations: Any student observing prohibited student conduct should report the violation to a teacher or other school official.
 Any conduct constituting a crime or affecting the security of the school will be reported to local law enforcement by the building principal or program supervisor. - VIII.
 Disciplinary Procedures and Penalties: Disciplinary action will be fair and impartial, taking into consideration the student's age, disability, or any extenuating circumstances.
 Penalties are progressive, ranging from verbal warnings to suspension and expulsion, and including removal from class.
 Teachers may remove a disruptive student from class with appropriate notification of the principal and parents.
 Students who bring a weapon to school may be subject to suspension for one year. - IX.
 Alternative Instruction: School age students removed from class by a teacher will have materials and assignments provided by the teacher.
 When a compulsory school age student is suspended from school pursuant to Education Law §3214, the District will provide alternative instruction and classroom materials for a student suspended from school. - X. Discipline of Students with Disabilities: The District will comply with all state and federal laws when disciplining students with disabilities.
-The Code recognizes definitions unique to students with disabilities, disciplinary action consistent with special rules regarding the suspension or removal of students with disabilities, expedited due process hearings specified by the Regulations of the Commissioner of Education and the referral to law enforcement and judicial authorities of crimes committed by a child with a disability to the appropriate authorities. - XI.
-Corporal Punishment: Corporal punishment of any student by any district employee is strictly forbidden.
-Reasonable physical force may be used to: - 1.
-Protect oneself, another student, teacher, or any person from physical injury. - 2.
-Protect the property of others or the district. - 3.
-Restrain or remove a student whose behavior interferes with the orderly exercise of administrative duties. - XII.
-Student Searches and Interrogations: The Board of Education authorizes Principals or their delegates to conduct searches of students and their belongings if there is reasonable suspicion to believe that the search will result in evidence that the student has violated the law or the Code of Conduct.
-Student lockers, desks, and other school storage places may be searched at any time without prior notice to students and without their consent.
-Students who are questioned by police officials on school property will be afforded the same rights as they have outside school.
+The Code recognizes definitions unique to students with disabilities, disciplinary action consistent with special rules regarding the suspension or removal of students with disabilities, expedited due process hearings specified by the Regulations of the Commissioner of Education and the referral to law enforcement and judicial authorities of crimes committed by a child with a disability to the appropriate authorities.